robinmonjo/dock/README.md

 ## Working on `dock`

-Use the Makefile and Dockerfile :)
+- use the Makefile and Dockerfile :)
+- use the `-d` flag for verbosity
+- the `utils.go` file contains some nice function to inspect and debug

 # TODOs